 - Batman Beyond has an Aesop villian become some kind of naga with stuff added before going Clipped Wing Angel.

-- There is an episode of TaleSpin where the villain is a cobra fellow, which is interesting because he is this while clothed, but loses his outfit at the end, and ends up somehow just a big snake.
+- There is an episode of TaleSpin where the villain is a cobra fellow.
+He appears to be anthropomorphized like the rest of the cast, but when he loses all his clothes at the end of the episode, he's just a big snake.

 - Cedric, The Dragon from the first season of W.I.T.C.H., is one of these in his true form, though he spends a lot of his time shapeshifted as a human.
 Interestingly, his race all seem to be shapechangers, but aren't all Snake People- the only other one shown, Miranda, changes into an anthropomorphic spider.